garciahurtado/ascii-art-studio/README.md

 # ASCII Art Studio

-A powerful Python application that converts images and videos into ASCII art using PyTorch.
-This project features both a desktop application and a web interface for generating ASCII art from various media sources.
+A very fast and "accurate" ASCII art conversion library written in Python.
+The core application uses a purpose-designed PyTorch neural network, which can process images much faster than traditional solutions.

 ### Sample Images